Blog – Posted on Friday, Nov 29

 The Usual Santas has quite a unique spin: it includes tantalizing glimpses of our favorite characters, literary and historical.
 Some of them are making their debuts in the mystery genre, while others are old hands at all things crime-solving.
 Jane Austen, for instance, finds herself pressed into service as an amateur detective as she hunts for a duchess’s purloined games.
 (Holmes’s old adversary Irene Adler, meanwhile, makes an appearance in Paris as a spy.)

-40. Rudolph the Red-Nosed Reindeer by Robert L. May, illustrated by Antonio Javier Caparo
+40. Rudolph the Red-Nosed Reindeer by Robert L. May and Antonio Javier Caparo

 Did you know that everyone’s favorite red-nosed reindeer was dreamt up by a copywriter in 1939?
 Robert L. May was working for Montgomery Ward, the department store, when he got a special holiday assignment: create a Christmas-themed coloring book that the store could give out.
 May drew inspiration from his daughter’s love of reindeer and the view of fog seen from his office window.
 He pictured a bright light cutting through it “like a spotlight”: a light from a little reindeer’s shiny red nose.
 The rest, as they say, is history.